Salted Roast Turkey

 - You can save the bag with the heart, liver and gizzard to chop up and put in your stuffing if you want to.
 Otherwise, rinse them and put them in the turkey cavity to cook or just discard.

 - Rinse the turkey inside and out with cold water from the faucet then drain.
 Using paper towels, pat completely dry inside and out.
 No wetness should remain on the turkey.

 - Place the turkey into a roasting pan.
 Tuck the wings under so they don’t dry out.

 - Rub the salt and pepper on the turkey covering all of the skin on both sides.

 - Put the lid on the pan and refrigerate for 24-48 hours.

 - Remove the pan from the refrigerator and remove the lid.

 - Let the turkey sit in the pan on the counter for one hour or until it is room temperature.
 Do not rinse the salt off of the turkey.

 - Preheat oven to 325 degrees.
 Pour 1 cup of chicken broth or water into the bottom of the pan being careful not to pour it on the turkey or you will wash off the salt & pepper.

-- Remove the turkey from the oven and remove the turkey to a cutting board.
+- Remove the turkey from the oven.
+Place the turkey on a cutting board.
 Let the turkey rest for 20-30 minutes, slice and serve.